Calbabreaker/yacpm/README.md

 If the package had a massive change breaking the CMakeLists.txt or yacpkg.json config, then specify a configs field with its field being the unix timestamp of the breaking commit (find out using `git show -s --format=%ct {COMMIT}`).
-Then have the cmake file (default is CMakeLists.txt), and aditional include (will be combined with yacpkg.json include dirs) directories properties specified.
+Then have the cmake file (default is CMakeLists.txt), and additional include (will be combined with yacpkg.json include directories) directories properties specified.
 If version can't be supported at all set it to null.

-Example for GLFW (lib was renamed to src):
+#### Example for GLFW (lib was renamed to src):

 ```cmake
 {